Electronic Commerce Research

 Electronic Commerce Research is a peer-reviewed academic journal published by Springer Science+Business Media.
 The journal focuses on disseminating the latest findings in all facets of electronic commerce.
 A sampling of topics published in the journal as they relate to the Internet and electronic commerce include intelligent agents technologies and their impact; economics of electronic commerce; virtual electronic commerce systems; service creation and provisioning; supply chain management through the internet; collaborative learning, gaming, and work; and workflow for electronic commerce applications.

 Abstracting and indexing

-Electronic Commerce Research is abstracted and indexed in DBLP, Journal Citation Reports, Research Papers in Economics SCImago Journal Rank, Scopus, Social Sciences Citation Index, among others.
-According to the Journal Citation Reports, the journal has a 2019 impact factor of 2.507, ranking it 77th out of 152 journals in the category "Business" and 111th out of 226 journals in the category "Management".
+The journal is abstracted and indexed in DBLP, Research Papers in Economics, Scopus, and the Social Sciences Citation Index.
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 4.7.